15th Street Gallery – 1519 S 1500 E; 801-468-1515

 Lanny Barnard Gallery – 110 Trolley Square, 602 E 500 S; 801-364-4482

-Looking for the fine art paintings or a wonderful gift?
+Looking for one of a kind fine art paintings?
 Lanny Barnard Gallery is for you.
 Stop in to view dozens of works by one of Utah's most collected painters, Lanny Barnard.

 Phillips Gallery – 444 E 200 S; 801-364-8284